2012–13 SS Lazio season

-The 2012–13 season was the 113th season in Società Sportiva Lazio's history and their 25th consecutive season in the top-flight of Italian football.
+The 2012–13 season was the 113th season in Società Sportiva Lazio's history and their club's 25th consecutive season in the top-flight of Italian football.
+The club competed in Serie A, the Coppa Italia, and the UEFA Europa League.

 Pre-season

 During the pre-season, Lazio bought Ederson from Lyon, Antonio Candreva from Udinese and Michaël Ciani from Bordeaux.